mlafeldt/netlify-edge-bootstrap/README.md

 HELLO WORLD
 ```

 `x-deno-functions` must contain a list of functions to be run in the given order.
-Function handlers are defined in [playground/netlify/edge-functions](playground/netlify/edge-functions).
+Function handlers are defined [here](playground/netlify/edge-functions).